 Marvel at medieval architecture at Église Saint-Séverin

 This church is one of the most beautiful I’ve ever seen!
 The layout of the arches is meant to make you think about the outdoors and the layout of the church is called the ‘forest of arches’.
+Not far from Île de la Cité, this 11th-century Gothic masterpiece is the perfect alternative to visit while Notre Dame is being repaired!

 Don’t queue for the Louvre outside the Pyramid